x89/imgur.sh/README.md

 Instructions
 ------------

-1. Put it somewhere in your path and maybe rename it:
+1. Put it somewhere in your path and maybe rename it

         mv imgur.sh ~/bin/imgur

-2. Make it executable:
+2. Make it executable

         chmod +x ~/bin/imgur

-3. Optional, since [Alan](http://imgur.com/user/Alan) at Imgur kindly provided an API key for this script: stick your API key in the top:
+3. *Optional, since [Alan](http://imgur.com/user/Alan) at Imgur kindly provided an API key for this script:* stick your API key in the top

         vim ~/bin/imgur